skillprint/unity-sdk/README.md

 ### Grouping Events
-By default, if you include a "level" parameter with an event, it will be used to group the Event when producting Metrics on the developer dashboard.
+By default, if you include a "level" parameter with an event, it will be used to group the Event when producing Metrics on the developer dashboard.
 Custom grouping schemes can also be configured, but are not yet available for self-service - contact us for more information.